Prince Arisugawa Taruhito: Early life

-Prince Arisugawa Taruhito was born in Kyoto in 1835, as the son of Prince Arisugawa Takahito by Yūko (d.
+Prince Arisugawa Taruhito was born in Kyoto in 1835, as the eldest son of Prince Arisugawa Takahito by Yūko (d.
 1841), the eldest daughter of Saeki Yūjō.
 He was adopted by Emperor Ninkō as a potential heir to the throne, thus making Taruhito the adopted brother of Osahito Shinnō (the future Emperor Kōmei).
 Arisugawa was a close advisor to both Emperor Kōmei and his nephew by adoption, Emperor Meiji.

 Prince Arisugawa became engaged to Princess Kazu-no-Miya Chikako, the eighth daughter of Emperor Ninkō, on August 8, 1861.
 However, the engagement was cancelled by the Tokugawa bakufu so that the princess could marry the shōgun Tokugawa Iemochi, thus politically sealing the reconciliation between the Shogunate and the Imperial Court.

 Arisugawa's first wife Sadako (1850–1872) was the eleventh daughter of Tokugawa Nariaki, daimyō of Mito Domain.
 His second wife was Tadako (1855–1923), daughter of Count Mizoguchi Naohiro, the former daimyō of Shibata Domain.
 Neither of these marriages produced any children.

 Meiji Restoration

-In 1867 Emperor Meiji appointed Prince Arisugawa Sōsai (a title equivalent to chief minister), and placed him in command of the Imperial Army sent to combat the last partisans of the Tokugawa bakufu in the Boshin War of 1868–1869.
-He fought at the Battle of Toba–Fushimi and later travelled up the Tōkaidō, to accept the surrender of Edo Castle on May 3, 1867, from his ex-fiancée Princess Kazu.
-Prince Arisugawa later led the central government army against the forces of Saigō Takamori in the Satsuma Rebellion of 1877.
-He was given the honorary rank of general in 1878.
+After Emperor Meiji succeeded to the throne in 1867, he appointed Prince Arisugawa Sōsai (a position equivalent to chief minister), and placed him in command of the Imperial Army sent to combat the forces of the Tokugawa bakufu in the Boshin War of 1868–1869.
+He fought at the Battle of Toba–Fushimi and later travelled up the Tōkaidō, to accept the surrender of Edo Castle on 3 May 1868, from his former fiancée Princess Kazu.
 In 1871 he was appointed governor of Fukuoka.
+Prince Arisugawa later led the Imperial Army against the forces of Saigō Takamori in the Satsuma Rebellion of 1877.
+He was given the rank of general in 1878.

 From 1876 to 1880 he was the president of the Genrōin.
 From 1880 until the adoption of the Cabinet system in 1885, Arisugawa served as Minister of the Left (左大臣, Sadaijin).
 In 1882 he travelled to St. Petersburg, Russia, and met with Tsar Alexander III as the official envoy from Emperor Meiji.

 From 1889 to 1895 the prince served as chief of staff of the Imperial Japanese Army and a member of the Supreme War Council.
+In that capacity, he was chief of staff to the Emperor in the Imperial General Headquarters after the outbreak of the First Sino-Japanese War in 1894.
+In September of that year, he was in charge of establishing the headquarters at Hiroshima Castle.

+He contracted typhoid fever (or possibly malaria) and returned to the Arisugawa palace at Maiko near Kobe to recover, but he died there on 15 January 1895.
+On his death, Emperor Meiji awarded him the first ever Collar of the Supreme Order of the Chrysanthemum.
+He was accorded a state funeral in Tokyo on 29 January 1895.
+His half-brother, Prince Arisugawa Takehito, succeeded as the tenth head of the house of Arisugawa-no-miya.